mazetoken/slp-post-office-server/README.md

 Create a new wallet in ELectron Cash SLP 3.6.7-dev6.
 Do not send BCH to the wallet.
 Post Office works without BCH

-In the wallet go to Tools - Network - Postage (you should see mazepostage server there - click on it ; if you click on fountainhead server you can send Spice and Honk token without BCH fee)
+In the wallet go to Tools - Network - Postage, check the box - Enable SLP Postage Protocol (you should see mazepostage server there - click on it ; if you click on fountainhead server you can send Spice and Honk token without BCH fee)

 Choose one wallet address (e.g. at address index 0) and send supported SLP tokens to this address.
 Do not send BCH.
 Wait for at least 1 confirmation